To get to know the programme and the admission requirements better, you can:

 The applicant will be evaluated according to the following criteria:

-The duration of the interview is 20 min and it is conducted in English via Skype even if you are present in Tartu to ensure a fair comparison with those who cannot be present in Tartu at the time of interview.
+The duration of the interview is 20 min and it is conducted in English online.
 The interviews will be scheduled in cooperation with qualifying candidates in April when the motivation letters and essays have been evaluated.
-The interviews will take place on April 18-22, 2022.
+The interviews will take place on April 15-19, 2024.